|

 The wall opposite the bed had a locked door which led to the neighbouring room.
 This is a handy feature if you’re booking as a group.

 Although small and simple, the room was clean and comfy enough for a night.
-Two people couldn’t be in there wearing backpacks though!
+Two people couldn’t be in there wearing backpacks, though!

 The facilities

+One thing missing from the Classic Room is an en-suite bathroom.
 The toilet was a couple of doors down from us and pretty similar to your typical plane or train facilities.

-Mercifully it was a bit cleaner as you’re sharing with other people in your carriage rather than the whole train.
+Mercifully, it was a bit cleaner as you’re sharing with other people in your carriage rather than the whole train.
+I would still bring flip-flops or wear shoes if you’re getting up in the middle of the night!

-There were no showers though.
+There were no showers, though.
 For that, you’ll need to book a Club or a Double.

 Inside the room, there were handy control panels above each bunk which had a USB charging port, a reading light, a thermostat, a room light and a dimmer.

-There wasn’t a standard plug so if you want to use electronics like laptops on the train, make sure you bring a lead or power bank with you.
+There wasn’t a standard plug, so if you want to use electronics like laptops on the train, make sure you bring a lead or power bank with you.

-If you’re wondering about WIFI, yes there was but it wasn’t particularly fast when we tried to watch a film.
+If you’re wondering about WIFI, yes, there was, but it wasn’t particularly fast when we tried to watch a film.
 Have your films downloaded before you travel.

 The Club Car